Yuuwaku: Covers

-In 2012, the song was covered by both Mr. Big singer Eric Martin for his cover album.
+In 2012, the song was covered by Mr. Big singer Eric Martin on his cover album, Mr. Rock Vocalist.
 Fantôme Iris, a fictional visual kei band from multimedia franchise Argonavis from BanG Dream!, covered the song for the mini-album Gin no Yuri/Banzai Rizing!!!/Hikari no Akuma released on December 9, 2020.
 It was added to the video game as a playable song on February 9, 2021.